 Earning the Remaining 6,000 Companion Pass Qualifying Points

-There are several ways to earn the remaining 6,000 Companion Pass Qualifying Points in 2017 including the following:
+If the personal Southwest credit cards do not start offering a 50,000 sign up bonus and you can only sign up for the 40,000 sign up bonus, there are several ways to earn the remaining 6,000 Companion Pass Qualifying Points in 2019 including the following:

 • Flying on Southwest revenue flights booked through Southwest Airlines